magesuite/magepack/README.md

 Before running the generation, you have to prepare a small config file, sample for which along with some comments can be found at [config.sample.js](https://github.com/magesuite/magepack/blob/master/config.sample.js).
 This config file will be merged on top of [base configuration](https://github.com/magesuite/magepack/blob/master/lib/baseConfig.js) so it is possible to overwrite any of the defaults.

-After preparing the `config.js` file we can run the generation process via:
+After preparing the `config.js` file (and making sure Puppeteer is installed) we can run the generation process via:

 ```
 magepack --generate --config config.js --output build.js